lukepuplett/notes/gcp/bigquery.md

 - First 1TB/month is free!
 Then it's $5/TB/month.

+- Considering the minimum 10MB query size, that would be 100,000 free queries a month.

 - Errors are free and so are cached responses.

 - Charges are rounded up to the nearest MB, with a minimum 10 MB data processed per table referenced by the query, and with a minimum 10 MB data processed per query.